IBM/terraform-provider-turbonomic/docs/index.md

 ### Optional

-- `hostname` (String) Hostname or IP Address of Turbonomic Instance
+- `hostname` (String) Hostname or IP Address of Turbonomic instance
-- `password` (String, Sensitive) Password for the username to access the Turbonomic Instance
+- `password` (String, sensitive) password for the username to access the Turbonomic instance
 - `skipverify` (Boolean) Boolean on whether to verify the SSL/TLS certificate for the hostname
-- `username` (String) Username to access the Turbonomic Instance
+- `username` (String) Username to access the Turbonomic instance